Real Estate Lingo Decoded

 Loan Fraud: purposely giving incorrect information on a loan application in order to better qualify for a loan; may result in civil liability or criminal penalties.

 Loan Officer: a representative of a lending or mortgage company who is responsible for soliciting homebuyers, qualifying and processing of loans.
-They may also be called lender, loan representative, account executive or loan rep.

 Loan Origination Fee: a charge by the lender to cover the administrative costs of making the mortgage.
 This charge is paid at the closing and varies with the lender and type of loan.
-A loan origination fee of 1 to 2 percent of the mortgage amount is common.

 Loan to Value (LTV) Ratio: a percentage calculated by dividing the amount borrowed by the price or appraised value of the home to be purchased; the higher the LTV, the less cash a borrower is required to pay as down payment.